timthescrub/mt2022/week11-ass1.4/README.md

 * If indicated and permitted, you may work in a group of no more than 4 students.

-## Restrictions on written report length:
+## Restrictions on written report length

 * Maximum 1 page: Quick summary of (i) Issue/Question raised in the paper; (ii) Key Features of the Model; and (iii) Results of the paper.